 Permission to view all services in an organization

 If you have permission to view all services in your organization, you can switch between viewing your own services and the organization's services.
 Here's an example:

 Note: By default, the permission to view all services in your organization is only enabled for a Manager Service Portal role.

 An organization that's listed with "All Services" below it indicates that you'll see all services that are assigned to that organization.
 If you choose the organization without "All Services" below it, you would limit your view to only services that you own and that are visible to that organization.

 If a user belongs to a parent organization, the parent organization is displayed in the drop-down menu with a icon beside it.
 If any organization that the user belongs to is a child of that parent organization, that parent is shown in brackets under the organization.

 In the example below, the view has been switched to the "Service" parent organization.
 Notice that "(Service)" is listed under the "Sales" organization; this indicates that "Sales" is the parent organization of "Service".

 The Parent Organization view provides a limited view for reporting purposes only (for example, you can't access the Dashboard, Service Catalog, or Service Request pages).
-For some pages that you do have access to, no administrative actions are available (for example, the My Resources tab doesn't offer Recommendations, Actions, Reset OS drop downs and buttons).
+For some pages that you do have access to, no administrative actions are available (for example, the Applications page doesn't show Recommendations, Actions, Reset OS actions and buttons).
 A parent organization view provides sufficient access to run some reports, search for VMs owned by the child organizations, and run some cost analytics.
 In all cases, the data for each operation is the aggregate of all the child organizations that belong to the parent.